 Dissertation Research Fellowship.
 Awarded by the Center for European Studies, Harvard University (2018-2019)

 International Dissertation Research Fellowship.
-Awarded by the Social Science Research Council (2018-2019)
+Awarded by the Social Science Research Council, with funds from the Andrew Mellon Foundation (2018-2019)

-Carter Manny Research Award, Citation of Special Recognition.
+Carter Manny Research Award for Outstanding Doctoral Dissertations, Citation of Special Recognition.
 Awarded by the Graham Foundation (2018)

 Annual Conference Graduate Student Fellowship.
 Awarded by the Society of Architectural Historians (2018)